JayVoigt/JavaMonopoly/documentation/projectProposal.md

 The primary structure of the program is demonstrated in the above diagram.
 It uses elements of MVC (model, view, controller) structures, but is not necessarily defined as one.

-- `Board` contains the game data, with only essential or basic logic implementation.
+- `Board` contains the game data, with only basic logic implementation.
 - `Controller` provides an interface for user input to be converted into an altered game state.
 It contains the majority of logic for the application, including the code which implements game rules and enforcement.
 - `View` provides an interactive and graphical representation of the current game state.
 It allows the player to perform an action from a set whose restrictions are context-dependent on the game state.